Mobee-App/documentation/docs/documentation-api/6 - Reports/mobee-reports.md

 1. **Row Groupings**:
    - Only 'Group rows' functionality is supported on Mobee.
-   - Only one field can be used for row grouping.
+   - Only one field can be used for row grouping. <br />
     ![Sample Image](./img/report_fields.png)
 2. **Handling Numeric Fields**:
    - The 'Summarize' tool for numeric fields is not compatible with Mobee offline.